sabeydeedaya/docs/pages/web/integrate.md

+!!! info "Current SDK Version 2.49.0"

 ## Overview

-  - The `Branch Web SDK` allows you to create and share deep links with a banner, over SMS, or your own methods.
+The `Branch Web SDK` allows you to create and share deep links with a banner, over SMS, or your own methods.
 It also offers event tracking, access to referrals, and management of credits.
 The SDK is only ~13K gzipped.

 ### Notes